nusrat71/Advancing-Network-Resilience-through-Data-Mining-and-AI-in-Cybersecurity/README.md

-1. Clone the repository to your local machine using the following command:
+1. Clone the repository to your local machine.
 2. Review code and Install the required Python packages by running.

 Note: